Language of instruction

 The courses are taught in English.
 Students, whose English is not sufficient enough to follow classes, will be asked to follow an English course during the summer before starting the 1st school year.
 Students need to show a certificate at the beginning of the school year.

-Structure of the academic year
+Structure academic year

 The programme’s study load comprises 42 hours a week (in total 1680 hours per year) and consists of face-to-face instruction, in which the student attends lessons and related sessions (with teachers/guest artists, mentors, advisers, etc.) and self- study hours when the student is expected to study independently (writing, reading, rehearsing, undertaking research, stage, etc.).
 By drawing up the year planning, considerations are made to spread the study load throughout each year.
 However, an increased study load occurs, especially leading up to and around performance periods.